-GA-7b.
+GA-7a.
 Design Mobility System per Plan Figures.
 Design and construct the mobility and circulation system of the Plan Area per Figure 8 and Figure 9 and the Cross Section and Intersection Design Concepts above, as well as in accordance with the Open Space, Streetscape, and Site Development sections of this Area Plan.
 In the engineering design stage of implementing the above cited Figures/Concepts, allow for deviations and alterations such as:

-- a.
-Throughout the entire Plan Area, sidewalk widths may increase beyond six feet, especially on the north sides of east-west streets where expanded sidewalks on the sunny side of the street would allow welcomed outdoor seating, and at well-traveled pedestrian boulevards to ensure a clear path of travel.
-Adjusting sidewalk widths to will necessitate adjustments to the dimensions of other features, such as drive lanes, parking lanes, bike lanes, outdoor seating, street furniture, and the like.
-On-street parking lanes may need to be eliminated. - b.
-Throughout the entire Plan Area, on-street parking angles may be adjusted as need to be either parallel, perpendicular, angled-in, or reversed angled-in.
-Adjusting parking angles may necessitate adjustments to the dimensions of other features, such as sidewalks, drive lanes, bike lanes, etc. - c.
-Throughout the entire Plan Area, the presence of on-street parking may be eliminated in favor of adding or enhancing non-motorized facilities, such as sidewalks, bike lanes, landscaping, Class I trails, etc. - d.
+1. Throughout the entire Plan Area, sidewalk widths may increase beyond six feet, especially on the north sides of east-west streets where expanded sidewalks on the sunny side of the street would allow welcomed outdoor seating, and at well-traveled pedestrian boulevards to ensure a clear path of travel.
+Adjusting sidewalk widths will necessitate adjustments to the dimensions of other features, such as drive lanes, parking lanes, bike lanes, outdoor seating, street furniture, and the like.
+On-street parking lanes may need to be eliminated.
+2. Throughout the entire Plan Area, on-street parking angles may be adjusted as need to be either parallel, perpendicular, angled-in, or reversed angled-in.
+Adjusting parking angles may necessitate adjustments to the dimensions of other features, such as sidewalks, drive lanes, bike lanes, etc. 3.
 Outside of City rights-of-way, the alignments and widths of Class I trails (i.e., separated shared use paths) may need to be adjusted based on environmental constraints, community needs, the availability of right-of-way, and other factors.
-Seek opportunities in public rights-of-way to daylight creeks using bridges when reconstructing bike/bed infrastructure. - e.
-Throughout the entire Plan Area, Class II bicycle facilities (i.e., standard bike lanes) may be converted to Class IV bicycle facilities (i.e., protected bike lanes), which may necessitate adjustments to the dimensions of other features. - f.
-Throughout the entire Plan Area, the widths, locations, styles, and details of various features may deviate from the cited map Figures at the time of final design based upon available traffic data, design context, and the latest guidelines provided by Caltrans, FHWA, AASHTO, NACTO, and other reliable sources.
-Features that are likely to require deviations include pavement markings, pavement color, pedestrian bump-outs, turn lanes, traffic control features, landscaping, and similar components. - g.
-The junction of 13th Street, K Street, L Street, and Alliance Ave may require an alternate design depending upon right-of-way acquisition, available traffic data, design context, and the latest guidelines provided by Caltrans, Federal Highway Administration, American Association of State Highway and Transportation Officials, National Association of City Transportation Officials, and other reliable sources.
+Seek opportunities in public rights-of-way to daylight creeks using bridges when reconstructing bike/bed infrastructure.
+4. The trail within the Q Street right-of-way south of 10th Street may eventually need to be converted into a full vehicular roadway with a cross-section similar to other two-way roads proposed within the Plan Area.
+5. The final design of transportation facilities within the Barrel District may change substantially, but should follow the parameters outlined in Policies CM-2b and GA-5b.
+6. Where available, pursue Opportunities for "green streets" infrastructure in streets/public right of ways, and provide for storm water features off-site (i.e., "storm water banks").
+Consider opportunities to improve storm water drainage for the Jolly Giant Creek watershed.